egranata/aria/docs/index.markdown

 Aria has a simple yet usable standard library, with date/time handling, networking, file system access, JSON support and more.

-Aria is currently only supported on Linux.
+Aria is currently supported on Linux and macOS.
 Contributions for other operating systems are welcome and encouraged!

 ## A Taste of Aria